-Join Anne-Marie Concepción for an in-depth discussion in this video Converting local formatting to character styles with Find/Change, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Converting local formatting to character styles with Find/Change, part of Word and InDesign: Integration.

 I think that we've looked at some very nicely formatted and designed Word…documents in this title, from time to time.…But now we get down to the brass tax, and look at a unfortunately more typical…document in Word.
 This entire thing has been done with our…friend Normal.
 Normal plus all this formatting.…How do you deal with a file like this?
 It has so much direct formatting, if I…turn on this little handy-dandy Check-box, Show Direct Formatting guides.…That's local formatting.
 Just about everything is locally formatted.…